nav0040/codelinear-task/README.md

 ## Architecture — Atomic Design

-The codebase follows **[Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/)**: small, reusable pieces compose into larger UI blocks, which compose into page sections, which compose into the full page template.
+The codebase follows Atomic Design: small, reusable pieces compose into larger UI blocks, which compose into page sections, which compose into the full page template.

 ```
 ┌─────────────────────────────────────────────────────────────┐